-- There's plenty to do within these walls: have a swim in one of the pools, including an outdoor pool that is heated until November or a heated indoor one in winter; book a tennis session on one of the 3 grass / astroturf / paddle courts (racquets and balls can be borrowed without charge) , or ask about their summer tennis academy; or explore the resort's games room (table tennis, billiards, Wii) and playground (trampoline, swings etc)
+- Have a swim in one of the pools, including an outdoor pool that is heated until November or a heated indoor one in winter; book a tennis session on one of the 7 grass / astroturf / paddle courts, or ask about their summer tennis academy

-- You've the luxury of an 18-hole golf course on your doorstep (San Domenico) which gives preferential tee times and fees to guests
+- There's an 18-hole golf course on your doorstep (San Domenico) which gives preferential tee times and fees to guests

-- Walk or cycle 10 mins to the rocky beach club of Cala Masciola behind the golf course, or take the free shuttle to a sandy one at La Fonte; both have umbrellas, snacks and drinks, though in truth the beaches are small and not that great - there are better ones a half-hour drive away at Torre Guaceto nature reserve
+- Walk or cycle 10 mins to the rocky beach club of Cala Masciola behind the golf course, or take the free shuttle to a sandy one at La Fonte; note though the best beaches are a half-hour drive away at Torre Guaceto nature reserve

-- Rent a bikeand explore the walled lanes which bissect the age-old olive groves around; the land is flat and, with careful planning, you can avoid major roads
+- Rent a bike and explore the walled lanes which bissect the age-old olive groves around

-- An obvious place to head for is the ruined Roman town of Egnazia (1km away): sadly, you can no longer walk through the houses along the ancient Via Traiana, but the knee-high patchwork of walls and the extensive museum exhibits (including a saucy mosaic of 3 ladies) paint a good picture
+- Head for is the ruined Roman town of Egnazia (1km away), with its ancient Via Traiana and knee-high patchwork of walls plus extensive museum exhibits (including a saucy mosaic of 3 ladies)

-- The nearest village, Savelletri (2km) is a somewhat drab fishing harbour with bobbing boats, simple seafood eateries, and trays of fresh caught sea urchins and sardines at the market
+- The nearest village, Savelletri (2km), has a fishing harbour with bobbing boats, simple seafood eateries, and trays of fresh caught sea urchins and sardines at the market

-- Better to jump in the car and head to Ostuni or Martina Franca, 2 of our favourite Puglian hilltowns, with ornate Baroque churches, shiny flagged piazzas, shady public gardens and a wonderful sense of la dolce vita; or up the coast to Polignano a Mare, with its cliff-ringed cove and Cycladic whitewashed lanes
+- Jump in the car and head to Ostuni or Martina Franca, 2 of our favourite Puglian hilltowns, with ornate Baroque churches, shiny flagged piazzas, shady public gardens and wonderful la dolce vita; or up the coast to Polignano a Mare, with its cliff-ringed cove and Cycladic whitewashed lanes

-- You can't miss the region's famous trulli: small, conical, stone-and-slate houses dotted among the olive groves, looking for all the world like elfin hideaways (give Alberobello a miss, though - it's trulli gone Disney)
+- You can't miss the region's famous trulli: small, conical, stone-and-slate houses dotted among the olive groves, (give Alberobello a miss, though - it's trulli gone Disney)